 Life expectancy of the world population, 1800, 1950 and 20121

-This question can be addressed by measuring inequality in the distribution of years of life within countries, in the same way that we measure, for example, inequality in the distribution of incomes.
+The inequality in years of life between people within the same country can be measured in the same way that we measure, for example, the inequality in the distribution of incomes.
 The idea is to estimate the extent to which a small share of a country’s population concentrates a large ‘stock of health’, hence living much longer than most of the population in the same country.

-The following visualization presents estimates of inequality of lifetimes as measured by the mortality Gini coefficient.
-A high Gini coefficient here means a very unequal distribution of years of life – that is, large within-country dispersion around the average number of years that people live.
+The following visualization presents estimates of the inequality of lifetimes as measured by the Gini coefficient.
+A high Gini coefficient here means a very unequal distribution of years of life – that is, large within-country inequalities of the number of years that people live.
 These estimates are from Peltzman (2009)2, where you can find more details regarding the underlying sources and estimation methodology.
-For an analogous discussion of inequality in the context of incomes, see our entry on Income Inequality.

-As can be seen in the chart below, inequality in health outcomes has also fallen within countries.
+As can be seen in the chart, inequality in health outcomes has fallen strongly within many countries.

 In the preceding section we studied life expectancy at birth as a key measure of aggregate health in a population.
 This measure provides an overview of health outcomes for the average person in a country.
 In this section we focus on health outcomes specifically for children.